 Cement City is a tiny village located in the state of Michigan.
-With a population of 428 people and just one neighborhood, Cement City is the 568th largest community in Michigan.
-Cement City has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 421 people and two constituent neighborhoods, Cement City is the 582nd largest community in Michigan.

-Cement City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Cement City does not have a public transit system used by locals to get to and from work.

 In Cement City, just 6.07% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.

 The per capita income in Cement City in 2018 was $20,604, which is low income relative to Michigan and the nation.
 This equates to an annual income of $82,416 for a family of four.
 However, Cement City contains both very wealthy and poor people as well.

 The people who call Cement City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cement City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cement City include English, German, Irish, Italian, and Polish.

 The most common language spoken in Cement City is English.
 Other important languages spoken here include Polish and Italian.